-The quality of the original brightness temperature measurements was evaluated by comparing them with synthetic ones simulated from dropsonde profiles of clear sky.
-For this comparison, the sondes were filtered for clear sky conditions with low atmospheric variability, and their thermodynamic profiles were fed into the Passive and Active Microwave TRAnsfer model (PAMTRA).
-Random discrepancies between both can be attributed to the matching of HAMP nadir measurements and the drifting sondes.
-The systematic differences could be identified, and cannot be explained by systematic errors of the drop sonde measurement nor the microwave absorption model.
-Most likely they result from changes within the belly pod during take-off.
+systematic errors of the drop sonde measurement nor the microwave absorption model.
+Most likely they result from changes within the belly pod during takeoff.
 Because some differences in the biases between different flights could be found, a bias correction based on the mean differences between synthetic and measured brightness temperatures was performed.
 However, for some flights only very few or no drop sondes are available.
 In order to arrive at a robust correction, those flights having three or less dropsondes were corrected using the campaign mean.
 For further information, the offset corrections used for each channel are included in the data files.